AmanBenare19/SQL_Project_Netflix/README.md

 	AND
 	release_year > EXTRACT(YEAR FROM CURRENT_DATE) - 10
 ```
-### 14. Find the top 10 actors who have appeared in the highest number of movies produced in Canada.
+### 14. Find the top 10 actors who have appeared in the most movies produced in Canada.
 ```sql
 SELECT
 	UNNEST(STRING_TO_ARRAY(casts, ',')) as actor,